EmperorMurfy/Cat_Attack/README.md

 Run GraphicMain.java to run

 **Quick Guide**
-1) Download ZIP from github, unzip the zip, open the folder
+1) Download latest release from github, unzip the zip file, open the unzipped folder

 2) Create a java project in Eclipse, must be JRE 1.8